Posted on

 Instructions

-• Close the lid, turning the venting knob to the sealing position.
-Cook on high pressure for 35 minutes.
+• Close the lid and place the valve in the sealing position.
+Cook on high pressure setting for 35 minutes

 If you love this recipe, check out these other recipes we know you’ll love too: